 |Vintage Pulp||Jul 5 2018|

 Steve Brackeen's, aka John Farris's, Baby Moll tells the tale of a former mob tough guy who's dragged away from the normal life he's built for himself to help his former boss survive the attentions of an assassin.
 It seems that years ago the bossman torched a building and a young girl survived with burns.
-The girl has grown up is presumably behind the murder attempts.
+The girl has grown up and is presumably behind the murder attempts.
 But the book isn't really focused on her, which makes Barye Phillips' excellent cover art and the accompanying tagline a bit misleading.
 The various women spend little time on the page.
 Baby Moll is really about how the protagonist goes about his investigation.
 There's a good amount of action and an assortment of interesting characters, but we wouldn't go so far as to call the book either exceptional or well written.
 It's okay.
 It goes in the South Florida crime bin, so the setting might be enough to put it over for many readers.

 |Vintage Pulp||Feb 2 2014|